Pictou Island

 Pictou Island is a Canadian island located in the Northumberland Strait approximately 4 nmi north of Nova Scotia and 10 nmi south of Prince Edward Island.

+Geography

 The island has a length of 9.5 km, a width of 2.5 km and a total area of approximately 12.8 km2.
-The island is administratively part of Pictou County.
+The island is administratively part of the Municipality of Pictou County.
 The island's highest elevation is 24 m above sea level, and its current full-time resident population (as of 2016) stands at 28, with the seasonal population rising and lowering.

-The island is heavily wooded, with several clearings on the more sheltered south side.
+It is heavily wooded, with several clearings on the more sheltered south side.
 There is a small year-round population spread throughout the island, of which the majority make their living by fishing.
 The island has a public wharf located at the west end and a breakwater for mooring at the east end.
 There is also a community centre, church, a Pioneer Cemetery, fire department and several lighthouses located on the island.